sparkfun/SparkFun_u-blox_GNSS_v3/Adding_New_Messages.md

 ### Step 7: Add an example

-Add a new example to demonstrate the use of teh message.
+Add a new example to demonstrate the use of the message.
 This also helps to test your new code.

 ### Step 8: Update keywords.txt